intelligent-machine-learning/dlrover/docs/design/unified-architecture.md

 #### Fault Tolerance

-The hybrid training framework is designed with robust fault tolerance to maintain reliability throughout the training lifecycle.
+The unified training framework is designed with robust fault tolerance to maintain reliability throughout the training lifecycle.
 Key mechanisms include:

 - **Node Health Monitoring:** All nodes undergo regular health checks to promptly detect failures.
 If a node becomes